pawelptak/raspberrypi-server/README.md

             #IncludeOptional /usr/share/modsecurity-crs/*.load
     </IfModule>
     ```
+5. (Optional) Enable DoS Protection.
+Edit the `/etc/modsecurity/crs-setup.conf` and find the `[[ Anti-Automation / DoS Protection ]]` section.
+The default is blocking more than 100 requests in 60 seconds for 600 seconds.
+Uncomment the rule below and adjust the values to your liking.

-5. Switch ModSecurity to blocking mode:
+6. Switch ModSecurity to blocking mode:
     ```
     sudo nano /etc/modsecurity/modsecurity.conf
     ```
     Change the line `SecRuleEngine DetectionOnly` to `SecRuleEngine On` and save the changes.

-6. Restart Apache2:
+7. Restart Apache2:
     ```
     systemctl restart apache2
     ```